Our Offices Remain Open

 Three of our locations remain open to Serve You – We plan to remain open to serve our patients and will notify you if there are any changes.
 We will be here to help you with your medical needs.
-There may be some variation in the hours in the coming weeks.
-Please call before making any unscheduled visits.
+We have altered our waiting room to encourage social distancing regulations.

 Your Appointment – At this time, other than our Chandler office, there is no disruption in our schedule and we look forward to serving you at your next appointment.
 If you have not yet scheduled your appointment, our staff is ready to assist you.
 If you need to modify your appointment for any reason, please contact us.

 Commitment to Cleanliness and Safety – Our standard cleaning and sterilization procedures have always used EPA-certified cleansers and disinfectants to maintain the cleanliness of our offices and equipment.
+We sanitize our exam rooms and equipment between each patient.
 We practice universal precautions far beyond what the requirements for the virus are calling for.
 We will continue to be diligent in maintaining universal precautions.
 You can feel safe and secure in our office.

 Emergency Care Will Always be Available – We will always be available to address emergencies.
 A plan is in place to provide emergency care both in-person and via telemedicine.